Create a change event.

 - Attachments: Attach any relevant files.

-- Once the General Information has been filled out, you can start creating scope estimates by selecting which cost codes are impacted by doing the following:
+- Once the General Information has been filled out, you can start creating change event line items by selecting which cost codes are impacted by doing the following:

 - Click + Add New Line.